glorylo/Joyride/docs/CreatingSharedCustomSteps.md

          Screen LoginAs(string name, string password);
       }
    ```
-3. Your screens should implement the ILogin interface.
+3. Your *LoginScreen* screens should implement the *ILogin* interface.
-4. Create a yet another separate project.
+4. Create another separate project.
 This project will hold all shared steps.
 Create a new class with a binding to that interface method.

    ```csharp
       [Binding]